- Legal Betting

 - Top Batsmen, Top Bowler, Total Run Outs, Most Match Sixes, Highest opening partenership, 1st wicket method.

 This is a bet on the amount of runs scored in an innings.
-It will be quoted as over/under amount of runs. i.e. Above 250.5 - 9/10, Below 250.5 - 9/10. if there is any reduction in the scheduled overs to be bowled, all bets will be void, unless of course if the side is bowled out within the scheduled overs.
+It will be quoted as over/under amount of runs. i.e. Above 250.5 - 9/10, Below 250.5 - 9/10. if there is any reduction in the scheduled overs to be bowled, all bets will stand provided that 90% or more of the scheduled overs have been bowled, unless of course a team is bowled out.
+Should less than 90% of the overs not be bowled, all bets will be voided.

 Highest Opening Partnership